kengo-k/smart-docker-build/README.md

 | **GHCR** | GitHub Token | `ghcr.io/owner/image:tag` | Free, integrated with GitHub |
 | **DockerHub** | Username + Token | `username/image:tag` | Most popular registry |

+### Limitations

+Currently, only GHCR and DockerHub are supported.
+Other major registries like Amazon ECR, Azure Container Registry, and Google Container Registry are not yet supported.
+Support for additional registries may be added in future releases.

 ## Action Parameters

 | Parameter | Required | Default | Description |